 They will also have a better understanding of:

 - The requirements, duties and tasks that come with the role

-The course is devised to raise the delegates understanding of the dangers caused by a reversing vehicle.
+The tutor teaches the gives the delegates understanding of the dangers caused by a reversing vehicle.
 The course will go over techniques and hand signals used to help drivers with manoeuvring reversing vehicles.
 It will also help delegates gain knowledge on the following topics:

 - The roles and responsibilities of colleagues involved

 - Health and Safety at Work Act

 - Working with the relevant health and safety regulations

 - The terminology of traffic management

 - Pedestrian and vehicle routes